ayooshS/freightfox-frontend/app/api/README.md

 Query Parameters:
 - transporter_id: ID of the transporter
-- action: "accept" or "reject"
+- action: "accept" or "reject" or "in_progress" or "done"

 Response 200 OK:
 {